Strategy-robust Online Learning in Contextual Pricing: Online Myersonian Regression with Truthful Buyers

 \section{Online Myersonian Regression with Truthful Buyers}

-To build toward the goal of strategy-robust learning, we begin by studying the OMR problem under the simplifying assumption that buyers are truthful—that is, they report their true values in every round, so $b_t = v_t$ for all $t \in [T]$.
+To build toward the goal of strategy-robust learning, we begin by studying the OMR problem under the simplifying assumption that buyers are truthful, so $b_t = \theta_t$ for all $t \in [T]$.
 This setting isolates the core learning challenge in OMR, which remains nontrivial even in the absence of strategic behavior.
 Our main contribution in this section is a black-box reduction from any no-regret online expert algorithm $\L$ to an OMR algorithm $\A^\L_\omr$, which translates the expert regret guarantee~\eqref{eq:ExpertRegret} into a standard regret guarantee~\eqref{eq:reg}.
 We later extend this result to strategic settings in \S\ref{sec:multibuyer}.

-\paragraph{Key technical challenge.} While buyers act truthfully, the environment may still be adversarially and adaptively selecting context–value pairs $(x_t, v_t)$ based on the seller's past actions.
+\paragraph{Key technical challenge.} While buyers act truthfully, the environment may still be adversarially and adaptively selecting context–value pairs $(x_t, \theta_t)$ based on the seller's past actions.
 This adaptivity poses a significant obstacle to efficient learning, as it renders standard dimensionality reduction techniques, such as Johnson-Lindenstrauss sketching~\citep{johnson1984extensions} or CountSketch~\citep{charikar2004finding}, ineffective, since they rely on fixed or non-adaptive input distributions~\citep{hardt2013how,cohen2022robustness}.
 Designing tools that remain effective under such adversarial feedback is therefore a central challenge in our setting.

 \paragraph{Algorithm Overview.} We begin by describing the algorithm, and then outline the core intuitions in a proof sketch of our main result, Theorem~\ref{thm:SRegretOMR}.
 Our algorithm $\A^\L_\omr$ (Alg.~\ref{alg:omr}) uses oracle access to an online expert algorithm $\L$.
 The expert algorithm operates over a carefully constructed set of experts, denoted $\Z_{\eps,T}$ and defined in~\eqref{eq:Zset}, whose size is at most $T^{\poly(1/\eps)}$.
 This is polynomial in $T$ for fixed $\eps$, in contrast to the exponential dependence on the weight dimension $d$ that arises when directly searching over a discretization of $\bb^d$.